pbuclez/AI-Agent-Tool/README.md

 python cli.py
 ```

-This will start an interactive session where you can communicate with the agent.
+This will start an interactive session where you can communicate with the agent and assign it tasks.

 ### Command-line Options